cs50nestm/cs50labs/syntax/README.md

 {% next %}

 Congratulations!
-You've completed the Syntax Lab in CS50AP!
+You've completed the Syntax Lab!

 Feel free to refer back to the `More Syntax` section above as you work on future programming problems and labs!